Composer

 JL: I see that

-on top has the Concerto for Winds and
+top has the Concerto for Winds and Strings

-with Bernard Greenhouse.
+Greenhouse.
 Those are on C.R.I.
-I had those two
+I had those two come out very

-come out very early on C.R.I.
-They are excellent recordings and represent
+early on C.R.I.
+They are excellent recordings and represent my works

-my works very well.
-Then I got on the board of C.R.I. and worked on
+very well.
+Then I got on the board of C.R.I. and worked on it for

-it for twenty-five years.
-I decided I shouldn’t have any on C.R.I.,
+twenty-five years.
+I decided I shouldn’t have any on C.R.I., because

-because I was working on the board!
-Then I had a publisher, a marvelous
+I was working on the board!
+Then I had a publisher, a marvelous man

-man — Paul Kapp — who put out Serenus Records.
+— Paul Kapp — who put out Serenus Records.
+I

-I must say that the technical side is not that good.
-There’s a lot
+must say that the technical side is not that good.
+There’s a lot of

 BD: But the